SPD secures enough votes on coalition deal to ensure its validity

-BERLIN, Dec 6 (Reuters) - More than one in three members of Germany’s centre-left Social Democrats (SPD) has already voted on a proposed coalition deal with Chancellor Angela Merkel’s conservatives, ensuring the internal party referendum will be valid.
+BERLIN (Reuters) - More than one in three members of Germany’s center-left Social Democrats (SPD) has already voted on a proposed coalition deal with Chancellor Angela Merkel’s conservatives, ensuring the internal party referendum will be valid.

 Merkel easily won an election in September, but came up just short of a parliamentary majority, forcing her to find a coalition partner.